OscarXZQ/BaggingTutorial/README.md

 <b>Navigating the file:</b>
 This repo will help students wil prior experience with EE16A, EE16B, CS61B to learn the concept of bagging.
 As a student, you will first read through the Notes.pdf and gain a theoretical knowledge of bagging related concepts.
-Then, you can take a quick quiz(CS189 Bagging Quiz) to check your basic understanding of the key concepts.
-The slide deck will also help you gain an overarching understanding of the material.
-The coding assignment is for you to get your hands dirty.
+Then, you can take a quick quiz (CS189 Bagging Quiz.pdf) to check your basic understanding of the key concepts.
+The slide deck (FinalSlides.pdf) will also help you gain an overarching understanding of the material.
+The coding assignment (Bagging_assignment.ipynb) is for you to get your hands dirty.
 You will implement naive polynomial regression bagging to more sophisticated random forest.
+After you did your work check your answers with solution.

 <b>Learning Objective:</b>
 At the conclusion of the aforementioned exercise, students should develop their own mindmap of bagging related concepts.